 Hearing loss is also a problem that can occur based on your behavior and the activities in which you participate.
 Noise-induced hearing loss can happen at any age, and loud music can be the culprit.
 According to the UN Health Agency Worldwide, about 360 million people suffer from moderate to severe hearing loss.
 This statistic shows how little attention we pay to our ears.

 What Is Noise-Induced Hearing Loss?

 Noise-induced hearing loss is the hearing loss that is caused by the everyday noises around us.
-For the majority of the time, these noises are at safe levels.
-If noises become too loud and last for an extended period, noises can damage your inner ear and cause hearing loss.
-It’s up to you to protect your ears.
+The majority of the time these noises are at safe levels, but if noises become too loud and last for an extended period-they can damage your inner ear and cause hearing loss.
+It’s up to you to protect your own ears.
 Noise-induced hearing loss is something that is 100 percent preventable.
 You can have a total hearing loss or just partial hearing loss due to noise.
 It all depends on the severity of the damage.
 Consider the effects of loud noises or music.